alosaur/handlebars/README.md

 ```

-You must use the flag `--unstable` in Deno v1 `deno run --unstable`.
+You must use the flag `--unstable` in Deno v1 `deno run --unstable`
 because Deno.std is not stable. [deno/issues/5175](https://github.com/denoland/deno/issues/5175)